-Mesothelioma is a rare form of cancer caused by asbestos.
-It can develop in the linings of your lungs, abdomen or heart.
+Malignant mesothelioma is a rare form of cancer caused by asbestos.
+It can develop in the linings of your lungs, abdomen, or heart.
 There is currently no cure for mesothelioma, but many treatments exist that can extend a patient’s life and make them more comfortable.
 Our resources can help you take steps toward a better quality of life.

-Mesothelioma is a rare and deadly form of cancer which develops in the decades after exposure to asbestos, a highly durable construction material.
+Mesothelioma is a rare and deadly form of cancer that develops decades after exposure to asbestos, a highly durable construction material.
 When inhaled, asbestos fibers lodge into the body and cause chronic issues for your lungs and other organs.
 It is critical to be diagnosed as early as possible to improve your prognosis.

 Learn More About Mesothelioma